Seth-Banker/JavaScript-Zip/README.md

 **Windows only** for now.

-Create ZIP files in JavaScript with native C++ speed using Miniz.
+Node.js tool to create ZIP files in JavaScript with native C++ speed using Miniz.
 License is MIT.

 ---